International Tax & Offshore Tax Compliance Attorneys

 Foreign Tax Credits

-Don't Let Foreign Accounts Become a Crisis.
+Don't Let Offshore Accounts Become a Crisis.

 International tax penalties can exceed the value of your offshore accounts.
 Our international tax attorneys have helped clients come into compliance, eliminate penalties through voluntary disclosure, and resolve years of unfiled FBARs.
 Contact us before the IRS contacts you.

-Our International Tax Services
+Our International & Expatriate Tax Services

 International Tax Compliance Services